This guide will show you how to use “find” and “locate” commands to find files and directories on your Linux file systems.

 Find Files by Size

-find command, we can also easily achieve something that might look complicate: to find files bigger or smaller than given size.
+find command, we can quickly achieve something that might look complicated: find files bigger or smaller than a given size.

 -size option on